MARKMIRUKA/TransX/TEX_BRANDING_UPDATE.md

 ## 📝 Notes
 - The old `favicon.ico` was removed in favor of the modern SVG favicon
-- All branding is now consistently "TEX" throughout the application
+- All company branding remains consistently "TransX" throughout the application
+- The new TEX logo is used as the favicon and visual element
-- The deployment path in `.cpanel.yml` was updated to reflect new naming
+- The deployment path in `.cpanel.yml` maintains the original TransX naming
-- The project maintains all original functionality with updated branding
+- The project maintains all original functionality with the new logo

 ---
-**Status**: ✅ Complete and Ready for Deployment
-**Last Updated**: $(date)
+**Status**: ✅ Complete - New Logo with TransX Branding **Last Updated**: $(date)